STAFF SUPERVISION & RULES

 Our first priority at Camp Mak-A-Dream is safety.
 We have many rules and procedures in place to ensure that campers are safe and comfortable during their stay.
 Our campus is closed to unauthorized visitors as well as being tobacco and alcohol free.

 Summer staff assists in the training of weekly volunteers and act as a resource and guide throughout the week.
 Volunteers assist in all areas of Camp, in the cabins, health center and kitchen.
-To ensure that each camper has a safe, fun and enriching experience, the camper to staff ratio at Kids Camp is generally 2:1 depending upon the specific needs of the group.
-Cabin staff sleeps in the rooms with campers during this session.
+To ensure that each camper has a safe, fun and enriching experience, the camper to staff ratio at younger Sibs Camp is generally 2:1 and 4:1 at the older Sibs Camp depending upon the specific needs of the group.
+Cabin staff sleeps in the rooms with campers during both of these sessions.
 In some situations, campers may need more one-on-one supervision.
 If we have a clear idea of those specific needs before the child reaches Camp, we can better prepare for appropriate staff assistance.
 Our goal is to give staff what they need to help us achieve our mission; to give campers the best week of their lives.